Clark and Cardoso haven't entered the WNBA draft yet. They have 48 hours after their final game

 CLEVELAND (AP) — Caitlin Clark hasn't officially entered the WNBA draft yet.
 Iowa fans shouldn't get their hopes up that she's returning for another season.

 The WNBA on Thursday released a list of 89 players who are draft eligible.
 That included LSU's Angel Reese, who announced Wednesday she was forgoing her final year of eligibility.
-Players that have exhausted their eligibility don't have to declare for the draft, so there are more players still available to enter.
+Players who have exhausted their eligibility don't have to declare for the draft, so there are more players who still could enter.

 The WNBA is the hardest U.S. sports league to make, with a maximum of 144 roster spots available.
 Only 15 of the 36 players drafted last year made opening day rosters.